centrifugal/centrifuge-java/README.md

 ### Automatic publishing

 1. Bump version in `publish-setup.gradle`.
-2. Update changelog to reflect API and behavior changes, bugfixes.
-3. Create new library tag.
+2. Create new library tag.

 The release GitHub Action should now publish the library.